steftsotras/Line-Detection-with-OpenCV/README.md

 # Line-Detecton-with-opencv
-simple Line Detection with opencv library in python
+simple Line Detection in video with opencv library in python